-One of the Group's wholly owned subsidiaries, CNinsure Holdings Limited, was determined by Hong Kong Taxation Bureau to be a Hong Kong resident enterprise in July 2018.
+One of the Group's wholly owned subsidiaries, CNinsure Holdings Limited, was determined by Hong Kong Taxation Bureau to be a Hong Kong resident enterprise in July 2018 and completed the application and filing process for enjoying the tax treaty in PRC Taxation Bureau.
 The Hong Kong resident certificate was valid for 3 years ended December 31, 2020, which was issued by the Hong Kong Inland Revenue Department.
 CNinsure Holdings Limited enjoys a reduced tax rate under Bulletin [2018] No. 9 (e.g. beneficial ownership, shareholding percentage and holding period) and qualified a Hong Kong resident certificate and was entitled to enjoy 5% reduced tax rate for the dividends paid by PRC subsidiaries for the year ended December 31, 2018.